Joseph Costello (software executive): Education

 Joseph received his B.S. in Physics in 1974 from Harvey Mudd College.
 He also has a master's degree in Physics from both Yale and UC Berkeley.
-He started his career at National Semiconductor, which he soon left to found "Electronic Speech Systems".
+He started his career at National Semiconductor, which he soon left to found the "Electronic Speech Systems" company.

 Career

 He entered the EDA industry when James Solomon invited him to SDA Systems, where he rapidly rose to senior management.
 While Joseph was President of SDA, it merged with ECAD to become Cadence Design Systems.

 In 2001, Joseph gave the commencement address at Harvey Mudd, two days after the sudden death of Douglas Adams, who had been scheduled to speak.

 He was formerly the CEO of think3, a product lifecycle management software and consulting company, and of Orb Networks.
 He is currently the CEO of Enlighted.

 He also served as chairman of Barcelona Design, BravoBrava!, Soliloquy Learning, Zamba and on the board of directors of Santa Cruz Networks and Oasys Design Systems.